Filimoa/open-parse/ARCHITECTURE.md

 We parse text into markdown by looking at the font size and style charachter by charachter.
 This gets combined into a span which represents a string of charachters with the same styling.

 Spans get combined into lines and lines get combined into elements.
 Elements are the basic building blocks of the document.
-They can be headings, paragraphs, bullets, etc.
+They can be headings, paragraphs, lists of bullets, etc.

 Optionally we can use PyMuPDF to OCR the document.
 This is not recommended as a default due to the additional computational cost and inherent inaccuracies of OCR.
 We're looking at integrating [doctr](https://github.com/mindee/doctr).